WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_48.md

 Woe to you, O Moab!
 The people of Chemosh are undone, for your sons have been taken captive, and your daughters into captivity.

 ###### 47
 Yet I will restore the fortunes of Moab in the latter days, declares the LORD."
-Thus far is the judgment on Moab. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus far is the judgment on Moab.

 ***